 - 1. Complete the online registration forms for their child(ren) - 2.
-Pay the registration fee and materials fee - 3.
+Pay tuition deposit (one month of tuition) - 3.
 Submit all medical documents

 4. Set up the Tuition/Extended Day program payment plan for the next school year on FACTS